-Here are 10 high-protein adult lunchable ideas to get you started—these are some of my personal favorites!
+Here are my top 10 high-protein adult lunchable ideas to get you started—these are some of my personal favorites!
 Perfect for summer or any time you just don’t feel like cooking.
-Each box has at least 20 grams of protein (most closer to 40!), and I’ve estimated the macros for you to make things easy.
+As a Dietitian, one of the biggest mistakes I see is skipping lunch or not eating enough protein at lunch, which can lead to fogginess and sluggishness in the afternoon.
+Not to mention, you may end up binge snacking while trying to make dinner at home later that evening.
+Protein keeps you full and energized, so each box has at least 20 grams of protein (most are closer to 40!), and I’ve estimated the macros for you to make things easy.
+Feel free to swap out ingredients using the mix-and-match guide as you see fit!
 Enjoy—and let me know if you try one!

 - Glass bento boxes - I've had these forever (since 2019), and I still love them.